pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 6. click the button "Save" in Svija Tools
 7. open the SVG file in sync/Svija/SVG Files and verify that there are rectangles named henry and joe

-The problem varies depending on the Illustrator version, and your version may not even suffer from this issue.
+The problem varies depending on the Illustrator version; this issue may not affect your version.

 ------------------------------
 ### 8. Test the "Duplicate Layers" button

 This button will copy any unlocked layers from the frontmost document to any other open documents.

-It tries to be intelligent about which order the layers are added, and any layers with the same names are replaced.
+Any layers with the same names are replaced, and it tries to be intelligent about which order the layers are added.

 In the event of a mistake, the user can simply undo any modifications.